SirGnip/ctctemp/README.md

 ctctemp
 =======
-This is the readme file for this project.... training only...
+This is just a junk repository used for training

-Here is some more content for the readme